precisely/gene-panel-curation/genes/COMT.md

    <Genotype name="C62T (T;T)">
      <line_graph level="severe">
       # What does this mean?
              People with this variant have two copies of the C62T variant.
-This substitution of a single nucleotide is known as a mis-sense mutation.
+This substitution of a single nucleotide is known as a missense mutation.
       # What is the effect of this variant?
       You are in the Severe Loss of Function category.
-See below for more information
+See below for more information.
       # How common is this gene in the general population?
             <pie_chart level="C62T (T;T)", frequency>
-            <frequency> of the population has a severe loss of function
+            <frequency> of the population has a severe loss of function.
      <pie_chart level="C62T (T;T)", frequency>
      You are in the Severe Loss of Function category.
-See below for more information
+See below for more information.
    </Genotype>

    <Genotype name="C62T (C;C)”>